 Triptych is a great falling blocks game from Chronic Logic.
-If you think coding another Tetris clone is an unworthy pursuit for a designer of such original games as Pontifex and Bridge Builder, rest assured: this is not your typical Tetris clone. |
+If you think coding another Tetris clone is an unworthy pursuit for a designer of such original games as Pontifex and Bridge Builder, rest assured: there is more than meets the eye. |

 Making a Tetris game that obeys the law of physics is one of those very cool ideas that aren’t obvious, but has a high “a-ha!
 Why didn’t I think of this before?” factor.
 That the idea occurred to the designer of Pontifex, one of the most unique games ever made, is only fitting.
 Whether or not you like Tetris, you owe it to yourself to try one of the most fun shareware games to come along in some time.
-The registered version costs only $14.95, and gives you unlimited play past level 3, activate expert level and high scores table, and removes the delay at start-up screen.
-Two thumbs up, way up!
+The registered version costs only $14.95, and gives you unlimited play past level three, activates the expert setting and the high scores table, and removes the delay at start-up.
+Two thumbs up, way up!Reviewed by: Underdogs